manbing/testbed/README.md

-This is Linux-like compile system.
+This is testbed for do any test and put some garbage.